-By 1954, Jackie and Rachel Robinson and their three children were living in the St. Albans neighborhood of Queens, N.Y., alongside such illustrious neighbors as Ella Fitzgrerald, Louis Armstrong, Roy Campanella and Count Basie.
+By 1954, Jackie and Rachel Robinson and their three children lived in the St. Albans neighborhood of Queens, N.Y., alongside such illustrious neighbors as Ella Fitzgrerald, Louis Armstrong, Roy Campanella and Count Basie.

 Rachel started to look for houses in Westchester County and the Connecticut suburbs, but she encountered resistance from brokers and real estate agents.
 She bid on a house in Port Chester, N.Y., only to be told it was no longer on the market.
 A homeowner in Greenwich, Conn., refused to show her the house.